-Yet another great choice is Griot's Garage polisher.
-The manufacturer’s ultimate goal was to make a buffer that was easy to handle for professionals and non-professionals alike.
-Which makes this the best car buffer for professional polishing on a budget.
+Griot's Garage ultimate goal was to make a buffer that was easy to handle for professionals and non-professionals alike.

-Flex offers a dual action machine polisher that removes scratches, swirls, and a number of other imperfections like a pro!
+Flex offers a dual action machine polisher that removes scratches, swirls, and a number of other imperfections.

 Also, the counter-weight is a great feature, and it allows you to operate the tool easily.
 Another great safety feature is the automatic motor shut-down.
 Once the carbon brushes are worn down, the motor shuts off instantly, keeping your car from being damaged.

 The Flex buffer also comes with a 13-foot cord, so you won’t need to purchase an extension.

 While there are a number of positives for this tool, the biggest downside is the price.
 In some cases, it is twice as much as the other options.
 If you’re a professional and don’t mind spending money, this is a great option.